The “Riggins – n – Rhymes” museum is a small museum in Congress, AZ and this is the home base of our exhibit.

 It is open to the public by appointment only!

-The small building that we house the exhibit in has now become too small to properly display the exhibit and plans are under way to add an additional building as the exhibit continues to grow.
+The small building that we house the exhibit in has now become too small to properly display the exhibit and THE NEW ADDITION IS NOW 98% COMPLETE AND WE ARE INVITING EVERYONE TO STOP BY !!

 We hope you enjoy strolling through the pages with us we continue to add information about vintage rough stock equipment, rodeo history, and just a little Cowboy Poetry.